 When in Madrid itself you can pretty much forget about landscape photography.
 Unless you go to one of the parks such as Retiro or Casa de Campo (which you can hardly call landscape photography) then you’re better off getting that 50 or 35mm lens out and shooting the people or buildings of Madrid.
 There are some places outside of Madrid which make for great day trips with great hiking trails such as El Escorial.
 You’ll get some great landscape shots there, especially if you head up to the Silla de Felipe ii for sunset.

-This is where Madrid really comes into its own.
+This is where the city really comes into its own; if you could only spend one day in Madrid, you could easily spend it wandering around shooting the amazing architecture.
 The city is full of grand and imposing buildings such as the Royal Palace, but that’s only the beginning.
 Walking through the streets is like stepping back in time.
 The buildings people live in are almost just as grand.
 Gran Via (the main street running through the centre of Madrid) gives of a slight impression of what I imagine New York was like back in the 1920’s.
 Looking at the old buildings is when you find out just how photogenic Madrid really is.

 Madrid has some of the best nightlife in Spain so you’re always guaranteed to find something going on, but if like me street photography isn’t you’re strong point then after dark is one of the best times to go out and grab some epic cityscapes.
 The city’s lights are truly stunning.
 If you’re lucky enough to be there during the Christmas period then you’re in for an even bigger treat, they put a lot of effort into decorating the city.
 Even if you’re not, every building in the centre is lit up beautifully.
 Work in some long exposures and you’ll be good to go.